What Is the Bristol Stool Scale?

 Type 3: Fairly normal stool.

-It is sausage-shaped, but more well-formed than type two.
-There should be minimal straining during a bowel movement with type three.
+It is sausage-shaped, but more well-formed than type 2 on the chart.
+There should be minimal straining during a bowel movement with type 3.
+But, if you do experience straining, be on the look out for hemorrhoids.

 Type 4: Soft and smoother than type 3, and is also considered a normal stool.